tofflemire/tofflemire.github.io/pages/spectroscopy.md

 Our spectra come from the <a href='https://www.salt.ac.za/' target='blank'>SALT</a> telescope's High-Resolution Spectrograph (HRS) and the <a href='http://www.astro.yale.edu/smarts/' target='blank'>SMARTS</a> 1.5m CHIRON spectrograph.
 Both are echelle spectrographs providing spectral resolutions of R~30,000 and wavelength coverage from ~3300-9000&#8491;.

 ### Early Results - TWA 3A
 TWA 3A is a near-equal-mass (q=0.84), pre-MS binary with an eccentricity of 0.63 and an orbital period of 34.9 days.
-Over the course of 3 orbital periods we were able to obtain 14 SALT/HRS measurements.
+Over the course of 3 consecuative orbital periods we were able to obtain 14 SALT/HRS measurements.

 The figure below presents the accretion tracing emission line H-alpha.
 Observations are ordered according to their orbital phase listed in the top right of each panel; the color-coding and number in parenthesis designates the orbit in which the observation was made.
-Following the conclusion made from <i>U</i>-band observations (also tracing the accretion rate), the H-alpha emission increases near periastron passage as models would predict for an eccentric binary.
+Following the conclusion made from <i>U</i>-band observations (also tracing the accretion rate), the H-alpha emission increases near periastron passage, just as models would predict for an eccentric binary.
+The vertical blue and red lines at the bottom of each plot mark the primary and secondary stellar velocity, respectively.
+Due to H-alpha's large and complex emission profile it is difficult to perscribe emission to one star over another, but structure in it's high-velocity wings may be able to trace emission in accretion stream further from the stars.
 <img src="/local_files/Ha_all.png" width="700" ALIGN="left">

 <img src="/local_files/TWA_HeI.png" width="300" ALIGN="left">

-Conference proceedings can be found <a href='/local_files/tofflemire_sfst.pdf' target='blank'>here</a>.
+A paper on our TWA 3A spectra is in preparation but a conference proceedings with our preliminary results can be found <a href='/local_files/tofflemire_sfst.pdf' target='blank'>here</a>.

 ### Ongoing Work
 With almost 6000&#8491; of high-resolution wavelength coverage, there are many features to investigate across our temporal observing sequence.
 We are currently exploring the rest of this rich data set.